J. Randolph Coolidge Jr.: Personal life and death

-After his return to Boston Coolidge and his wife lived on Marlborough Street near his parents' home, moving to Brookline in 1904.
+After his return to Boston, Coolidge and his wife lived on Marlborough Street near his parents' home, moving to Brookline in 1904.
 In 1916, for developers Matthew Hale and Raymond H. Oveson, Coolidge & Carlson designed West Hill Place, an exclusive rowhouse development in Boston facing the Charles River.
-As his own home Coolidge took number 10, where he lived until his retirement.
-In 1923 Coolidge and his wife moved permanently to Center Sandwich, New Hampshire, where they had had a summer home since 1908.
-In 1925–26 he served a term in the New Hampshire House of Representatives, and in 1926 he and his wife were among the founders of the Sandwich Home Industries, a local craftsmen's cooperative formed primarily through the efforts of Mrs. Coolidge.
-He died August 8, 1928, in Center Sandwich following a brief illness.
+As his own home, Coolidge took number 10, where he lived until his retirement.
+In 1923, Coolidge and his wife moved permanently to Center Sandwich, New Hampshire, where they had had a summer home since 1908.

+In 1925–26, he served a term in the New Hampshire House of Representatives, and in 1926, he and his wife were among the founders of the Sandwich Home Industries, a local craftsmen's cooperative formed primarily through the efforts of Mrs. Coolidge.
+He died August 8, 1928 in Center Sandwich following a brief illness.
 His funeral was held in King's Chapel in Boston with burial in Mount Auburn Cemetery.

 Mrs. Coolidge continued her work in supporting local craftsmen and was the founder of the League of New Hampshire Craftsmen in 1932.
-She died October 6, 1952, in Groton, Massachusetts.
+She died on October 6, 1952 in Groton, Massachusetts.